"

 Figure 11.2.
 Original Sketch of GTAW Torch / Photo Credit: Russel Meredith, PD

-Since then, there have been many advances in GTAW, from the alloying elements in the tungsten, water-cooled touches, power sources using different polarities, customizing the AC wave, and even automation.
-Let’s look more closely at these.
+Since its initial invention there have been many advances in GTAW, from the alloying elements used in the tungsten to water-cooled torches, power sources using different polarities, the ability to customizing the alternating current (AC) wave, and even automation.
+Let’s look more closely at the process.

 The GTAW process involves an intense arc between the base metal and a tungsten electrode to create a molten puddle.
-The intensity of this arc is controlled by a foot pedal or a hand-held device that can vary your amperage/current.
-After establishing a molten puddle, filler material is added, though there are applications where no filler material is added; this is an autogenous weld.
-The arc, electrode, and weld zone are surrounded by an inert gas (usually argon, helium, or a mixture of the two) that displaces the air and eliminates the possibility of weld contamination by the oxygen and nitrogen present in the atmosphere.
+The intensity of this arc is controlled by a foot pedal or a handheld device that can vary the machine’s amperage.
+After establishing a molten puddle, filler material is added—however, there are applications where no filler material is added, called an autogenous weld.
+The arc, electrode, and weld zone are surrounded by an inert shielding gas (usually argon, helium, or a mixture of the two) that displaces the air and eliminates the possibility of weld contamination by the oxygen and nitrogen present in the atmosphere.
 The tungsten electrode has a high melting point that makes it virtually non-consumable.
-This does not make it indestructible.
-Tiny bits of tungsten can spit into your weld and create inclusions.
+But that quality does not make it indestructible, and tiny bits of tungsten can spit into the weld and create inclusions.

 • Welding can be done in all positions.